 - Ramen with cuts of soft, well-cooked, minimally seasoned meat

-Regardless of your meal plan, it would help if you took lots of water.
-Drink as much as 6 – 8 glasses of water daily while on this diet.
+Regardless of your meal plan, it helps to drink lots of water.
+Drink as much as 6–8 glasses of water daily while on this diet.

 Follow Instructions Religiously